 Answer 3

 No. W is required to keep clear under rule 11 and, as stated in the preamble to Section C, she is not entitled to room under rule 19 or mark-room under rule 18.
-However, when L changes course W is entitled to room to keep clear of L under rule 16.1.
-L's change of course compels W, in keeping clear, to break rule 31.
-It is not seamanlike to touch a mark and therefore L did not give W space to keep clear in a seamanlike way.
-L breaks rule 16.1 and, under rule 64.1(c), W is exonerated for her breach of rule 31.
+However, when L changes course W is entitled to room to keep clear of L under rule 16.1, including the space W needs to comply with rule 31.
+L's change of course compels W to touch the mark.
+L breaks rule 16.1 and, under rule 64.1(a), W is exonerated for her breach of rule 31.

 Assumed Facts for Question 4

-The same as the facts for Question 3 except that either rule B2.5 applies or rule 31 has been deleted by the sailing instructions, and the mark is a committee boat or other substantial object.
+The same as the facts for Question 3 except that rule 31 has been deleted by the rules of Appendix B or F or by the sailing instructions, and the mark is a committee boat or other substantial object.

 Question 4

 Does L comply with rule 16.1?

 Answer 4

-No. Touching such a mark risks damaging either the boat racing or the committee boat, and taking such a risk is not seamanlike.
+No. A boat entitled to room under rule 16.1 is entitled to the space she needs to manoeuvre in a seamanlike way to keep clear.
+Touching such a mark risks damaging either the boat racing or the committee boat, and taking such a risk is not seamanlike.

-ISAF 2010
+ISAF 2010/revised by ISAF 2013.